dingmartin/PolySimp/README.md

 # PolySimp
 A Tool for Polygon Simplification based on the Underlying Scaling Hierarchy

-This program (.exe) is for polygon simplification using its inherent scaling hierarchical levels based on four algorithms which are popular in ArcGIS and QGIS: Douglas-Peuker, Bend Simplify, Visvalingam-Whyatt, and Hierarchical Decomposition.
+This program (.exe) is for polygon simplification using its inherent scaling hierarchical levels based on four algorithms which are popular in ArcGIS or open-sourced platforms such as CartAGen and QGIS: Douglas-Peuker, Bend Simplify, Visvalingam-Whyatt, and Hierarchical Decomposition.

 How to do: